jzerez/discrete_final_project/README.md

 For a full visual demonstration of the recursive steps that the BK algorithm takes, see [Appendix B](#Appendix-B).

-Our python implementation of the Bron-Kerbosh Algorithm can be found below.
+Our python implementation of the Bron-Kerbosch Algorithm can be found below.
 Full code can be found in `bk.py`
 ```python
 def bk(g,r,p,x, depth=0):
     """